liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 For a site, you can configure up to 10 Microsoft Entra security groups or Microsoft 365 groups.
 Once the policy is applied, users in the specified group who have access permission to the content are allowed access.

 > [!IMPORTANT]
-> Adding people to the Restricted Access control group (Microsoft Entra security group or Microsoft 365 group) doesn't automatically give the users access permission to the site or the content.
+> Adding people to the Restricted Access Control group (Microsoft Entra security group or Microsoft 365 group) doesn't automatically give the users access permission to the site or the content.
 For a user to be able to access the content protected with this policy, the user would need to have both the site or content access permission AND be a member of the Restricted Access Control group.

 > [!NOTE]
-> You can also use dynamic security groups as Restricted Access control group if you want to base group membership on user properties.
+> You can also use dynamic security groups as a Restricted Access Control group if you want to base group membership on user properties.

 ### Manage site access for a site